Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ### 8 Setup Azure Data Factory (ADF)
+### 8 Setup Azure Data Factory (ADF)
 Azure Data Factory can be used to orchestrate the entire data pipeline.
-In this solution, it is mainly used to schedule the data aggregation and model retraining.
-Here is an overview of the ADF pipeline.
+In this solution, it is mainly used to schedule the data simulation, aggregation, demand forecasting and price optimization.
+Here is an overview of the ADF pipelines.

-**Data Aggregation Pipeline**: Simulated data from Azure web job are sent to Azure SQL every 5mins.
-When we are building machine learning model, we use hourly data.
-Therefore, we write a SQL procedure to aggregate the 5mins consumption data to hourly average consumption data.
-One pipeline is created in Azure Data Factory to trigger the procedure so that we always have the latest hourly consumption data.

-**Model Training and Forecasting Pipelines**: There are 11 sub-regions in NYISO and we build one model for each region.
-Therefore, 11 pipelines are created in Azure Data Factory to trigger the Azure Machine Learning Web Service.
-Each pipeline sends data from a particular region to the web service and gets the latest retrained model and forecast results.
-All the results are written back to Azure SQL.
+> Note: In the demo here, ADF is scheduled to simulate, process, and output the results for **one week's** data **in one hour**.
+That is to say, in this solution demo, one week is condensed to one hour.
+In this case, you are able to view multiple weeks' results in a few hours, rather than waiting for multiple weeks to get the results for a few weeks.
+However, in the reality deployment, the ADF cycle time should be consistent with the real time.

+**RetailDataSimulatorPipeline**: Raw data for each week are simulated and sent to Azure Blob Storage in each cycle.

+**RetailDFModel_PriceOptimizationPipeline**: In each cycle, raw data are copied from Azure Blob Storage to Azure Data Lake Store.
+Then, Spark activities will ingest the raw data from Azure Data Lake Store, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visulization in each cycle.

+**ModelRetrainPipeline**: Demand forecasting model is retrained on up-to-date sales data to keep improving the predictive performance.
+The **ModelRetrainPipeline** can be deployed in a different cycle time from the two pipelines above, since there are no dependencies between **ModelRetrainPipeline** and the other two pipelines.
+In this solution demo, the **RetailDataSimulatorPipeline** and **RetailDFModel_PriceOptimizationPipeline** are scheduled to run **hourly**, which represents **weekly** in the reality.
+While **ModelRetrainPipeline** is scheduled to run **every four hours**, which represents **four week (approximately one month)** in the reality.
 There are 3 main components of ADF: link service, dataset and pipeline.
 You can check the definition of each components [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-introduction/).
 In the following instructions, we will show you how to create them for this solution.

 #### 1) Create Azure Data Factory